AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/expert-sessions/aem-site-output-variations-27Jun.md

 ## Key takeaways

-In this session, you learn about the following:
+In this session, you will learn about the following:

 - Different Templates type offerings in AEM
 - Understanding how to build variations based on templates or publishing mechanisms